Nightingale Island: Flora

 In 1992 it was estimated that out of 43 species, only 7 were alien, with 16 endemic and 20 native ones.

 Tourism

-Inaccessible and Gough Islands are strict nature reserves with no tourism permitted.
+The Gough Islands are strict nature reserves with no tourism permitted.
 However, tourists are permitted to go to Nightingale.

 Many tourists to Tristan da Cunha visit Nightingale Island for the wildlife.
 Non-Tristanians can travel to Nightingale only with a guide from Tristan.
 Part of the money they pay the guide goes toward paying for the conservation work being done on the island.
 Once a year, filmmakers and journalists are permitted to work on the island (for a fee), but they are not allowed to interfere with the private lives of the Tristanian islanders.
 Also, Tristan natives visit Nightingale on holiday.

 Economy

 Up to 15,000 Great Shearwater eggs, several thousand adults and around 50,000 chicks are harvested every year from Nightingale by Tristan Islanders, which is not considered a threat to the species' numerous population.
 Penguin eggs are also harvested, although in recent years the numbers have decreased, and only one of two laid eggs is taken from each nest to not harm the decreasing population further.

 Fishing companies fish off the coast of Nightingale, just as they do with Inaccessible.